Jess VanderWier

 Reason 2: Your Child is Wired for Closeness With You

-- Running away when you mention bedtime
+- Running away or hiding from you

-- Falling on the floor crying when you tell them it’s time for bed
+- Falling on the floor crying

 Reason 3: Your Child Feels Things Deeply

-Highly sensitive or deeply feeling kids often find separation more challenging than easygoing kids.
-(Research actually backs up that our sensitive kids struggle more with separation from birth!)
+Highly sensitive or deeply feeling kids often find separation more challenging than easygoing kids (Research actually backs up that our sensitive kids struggle more with separation from birth!)

 A Bedtime Separation Solution: Building a Connection Bridge